 RI has a policy of 'no net loss' of wetlands.
 Since both fresh and coastal wetlands perform such valuable functions, it is worth looking at potential opportunities to restore degraded wetlands, where possible.
 However, because wetlands are complex systems, restoring them to perform their original function is very difficult.
 It is, therefore, very important (and more cost effective) to first and foremost preserve and protect wetlands and their buffers from negative impacts.
+Methods to protect wetlands include regulatory enforcement, open space conservation easements and purchases, Low Impact Development site planning, and Conservation Development Design zoning.
 Unfortunately, many wetlands have been historically altered.
 Where feasible, restoration of altered wetlands and riparian buffers (see next section) can help improve conditions in the watershed and provide multiple resource protection benefits.
+The NRCS wetland reserve program provides funding and technical assistance to help property owners protect important wetland habitats.
+See Implementation Tools section IX.
+A) 6) (b) for more information on wetland protection and restoration resources.
+See Aquatic Habitat section VI.
+B) for effects of climate change on wetlands and salt marsh restoration efforts in the watershed.